twhl-community/halflife-unified-sdk-assets/README.md

 Directories are named &lt;asset type in singular form&gt;src.

-Assets should be stored in a subdirectory under the directory for their asset type.
+Assets consisting of multiple files should be stored in a subdirectory under the directory for their asset type.
 For example a map called `cs_office` should have all of its files stored under `mapsrc/cs_office`.

 Scripts used in the assets repository itself are located in the `scripts` directory.